How To Support Friends Who Are Grieving

 Grief is something we will all go through in different capacities and at various points in life.
 We can’t know when grief may happen, or even how we will experience it.
 But one thing is certain: we will need the support of those around us to get through it.

-The grieving process can feel flu-like, accompanied by a sluggish sensation, similar to depression.
+The grieving process can make you feel sluggish and under the weather, similar to depression.
 Because grief is such a personal experience, those around us may feel uncertain about their role, or how to offer support.
 We may also feel uncomfortable asking for help, just like when we’re sick or feeling depressed.

 However, the best way to move through the tired, mud-like state of grief is to discuss our feelings with those closest to us.
 Similarly, if a friend or loved one is experiencing grief, it’s good to know how to help, especially when the friend is reaching out for support.